camunda/blog.camunda.org/content/post/2018/11/camunda-bpm-7100-released.md

 You can [Download Camunda for free](https://camunda.com/download/) or [Run it with Docker](https://hub.docker.com/r/camunda/camunda-bpm-platform/).

-We have also released the Camunda Spring Boot Starter 3.1.0, which relies on Spring Boot 2.0.2 by default.
+We have also released:
+* Camunda Spring Boot Starter 3.1.0, which relies on Spring Boot 2.0.2 by default.
+* [NodeJS external task client](https://github.com/camunda/camunda-external-task-client-js) 1.1.0 version for non-Java developers
+* [Java external task client](https://github.com/camunda/camunda-external-task-client-java) 1.1.1 version can be embedded in Java applications

 To see a full list of the changes, please check out our [Release Notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=10230&version=15096) and the list of [Known Issues](https://app.camunda.com/jira/issues/?jql=affectedVersion%20%3D%207.9.0%20and%20status%20!%3D%20Closed).